Kaiak/kaiak-wallet/README.md

 * 🇨🇴 Spanish (Colombia) (es-CO) – _Thanks_ Alessandro C
 * 🇳🇱 Dutch (nl-NL)

+### Add new language

+1. Export language from Tradoura as JSON to `/public/locales`
+2. Run `$ yarn locales` to transform new language to .properties file, ensure country name is correct.
+3. Add to project, and remember to update `manifest.webapp` with `subtitle` and `description`.

 ## Media files (Logos etc.)

 [High resolution Media files](/media/) are available.